huynguyen-and-friend-projects/smoldb/docs/dev-env.md

 #### Way 2

 - This sets up your VS Code to build a Windows-native executable.
-- There's a good chance this works on other IDEs also, but we mainly use VS Code.
+- There's a good chance this works on other IDEs also, but mainly VS Code.

 > [!NOTE]
-> Make sure to have VS Code and Git Bash installed (which, you should, already)
+> Make sure to have VS Code and Git Bash installed,
->
-> [!NOTE]
-> Note down the installation path if needed
+> and also note down installation path if needed.
->

 - Download the following:
 - git
 - MSYS2 [following this link](https://www.mingw-w64.org/downloads/#msys2)
 - Docker.
 Optional, only for running dev container.
+- choco.
+Optional, to download Vale, necessary for editing documentation.
 - Then, do as follow:

-1. After downloading MSYS2, find the UCRT64 executable and run (located at <install_path>\ucrt64.exe, I believe?)
+1. After downloading MSYS2, find the UCRT64 executable and run it.
 2. Inside the UCRT64 terminal, run:

   ```bash